JustinLove/ai_showdown/README.md

 ## Configuration

-Config file specifies paths and attributes for each AI.
+ais.json file specifies paths and attributes for each AI.
 The example configuration assumes the copy:vanilla task is run to make a local copy of the base AI, and custom AIs are in server_mods.

 Tasks which copy or use files from the base game need a path to the media directory.
 There are some rough rules that try to guess this path, but the `media` variable may need to be overriden with an explicit path.